×

 He is SAFe® Premier Trainer, SAFe® SPCT, AHRA (Agile HR Enabler), and an experienced Agile Coach,...
 Read more

-In simple terms, an embedded software engineer is a code genius who specializes in creating the software that powers these embedded systems.
+These are embedded software engineers —code geniuses specializing in developing the software that powers these embedded systems.

 So buckle up and get ready to uncover the secrets behind the software that powers the devices we can't live without!